Swerve Strickland: Various feuds (2024–present)

 After Double or Nothing, Strickland began a storyline with Will Ospreay after refusing to join Ospreay in assisting Adam Page against the Death Riders, due to Strickland and Page's past rivalry.
 This led to a match between the two on June 11 at Dynamite: Summer Blockbuster, where the bout ended in a time-limit draw.
-After the match, Strickland and Ospreay were both attacked by The Young Bucks, leading to a tag match being scheduled for All In: Texas on July 12, where Strickland and Ospreay defeated The Young Bucks.
+After the match, Strickland and Ospreay were both attacked by The Young Bucks.
+At All In on July 12, Strickland and Ospreay defeated The Young Bucks.
 Per the added stipulation of the match, The Young Bucks were stripped of their executive vice presidents positions of AEW (in kayfabe).
-In the main event world title match between Jon Moxley and Adam Page, Strickland made an appearance, prevented The Young Bucks from interfering, and proceeded to hand a chain to Page that he would use to submit Moxley.
+In the main event world title match between Jon Moxley and Adam Page, Strickland prevented The Young Bucks from interfering and proceeded to hand a chain to Page that he would use to submit Moxley.
 On August 24 at Forbidden Door, Strickland unsuccessfully challenged Kazuchika Okada for the AEW Unified Championship.
-After Forbidden Door, Strickland took time off to heal a torn meniscus that he had been dealing with since 2019.
+Following Forbidden Door, Strickland took time off to have a torn meniscus that he had been dealing with since 2019 surgically repaired.

+On November 22 at Full Gear, Strickland made his return after a three-month hiatus, confronting AEW World Champion Samoa Joe following his title winning victory over Adam Page.
+That night, he debuted a new theme song that featured Wu-Tang Clan rapper Raekwon.
+On December 27 at Worlds End, Strickland failed to win the AEW World Championship in a four-way match, which was won by MJF.

+In February 2026, Strickland began a feud with Kenny Omega.
+On the February 18, 2026 episode of Dynamite, Strickland defeated Omega.
+After the match, Strickland continued to attack Omega, turning heel in the process.
+At Revolution on March 15, Strickland defeated Brody King.
+Following his Revolution victory over King, Strickland initially became the new number one contender for the AEW World Championship, only to lose that title in a rematch against Omega on the March 25 episode of Dynamite.
+After a brief one-month absence, Strickland returned in a vignette on the April 29 episode of Dynamite, where he teased targeting Brody King's tag team partner Bandido.
+In May to June, competed in his first Owen Hart Cup tournament, defeating Bandido in the quarterfinal at Double or Nothing on May 24 and Brody King in the semifinal on June 10 at Dynamite: Summer Blockbuster, before losing to Will Ospreay in the grand final at Forbidden Door on June 28.

+On August 30, 2026 at All In, Strickland teamed up with the debuting New Level (Kofi and Austin Creed) and won a Trios Roulette elimination match to win the AEW World Trios Championship, subsequently becoming the third AEW Triple Crown Champion and reverted back to a face over the following weeks.